CoHyper/sass-settings/README.md

 sass-settings
 =============

-Start a new project with same SASS files.
+Start a new project with same SASS structur.